AssemblyScript/website/src/stdlib/globals.md

   Performs the bitwise `!a` operation on each lane.

 * ```ts
-  function v128.bitselect(a: v128, b: v128, mask: v128): v128
+  function v128.bitselect(v1: v128, v2: v128, mask: v128): v128
   ```
   Selects bits of either vector according to the specified mask.
+Selects from `v1` if the bit in `mask` is `1`, otherwise from `v2`.

 * ```ts
   function v128.any_true(a: v128): bool